-The BC PNP only considers third party representatives as unpaid if they do not charge fees or receive any other compensation or benefit for providing immigration advice or related services.
+The BC PNP only considers third-party representatives as unpaid if they do not charge fees or receive any other compensation or benefit for providing immigration advice or related services.
+If your unpaid representative is found by the Province to have charged fees for, or otherwise benefited from, acting as your Representative, the Province will revoke such person's eligibility to serve as your Representative and may decline/cancel your application/approval to the BC PNP.